galaxyproject/galaxy-hub/README.md

 Source for the Galaxy Community Website.
 Static site built using [metalsmith][1].
 Build process is defined in `build.coffee`.

-To start fresh, clone and run:
+To start fresh and build the website (into the 'build' directory), you can run:

 ```
-npm install -g coffee-script
-npm install
-bower install
-coffee build.coffee
+make build
 ```

-This will build the site into the directory `build`

 To serve the site locally on port 8000, run:

 ```
-coffee build.coffee --serve
+make serve
 ```

-If you'd like to livereload, which has a few issues (duplicate entries in some headers)
+If you'd like to livereload, which has a few issues (duplicate entries in some headers due to collection handling), but can be handy nonetheless:

 ```
-coffee build.coffee --watch
+make watch
 ```

 [1]: http://www.metalsmith.io/